Level the playing field: Why are there still so few Black referees?

 New routes to succeed

-It's also important to consider the pressure being placed on refs like Allison, who are viewed as representing a marginalised community, whether they like it or not.
+Between them, Singh Gill and Allison have overseen only five top-flight matches in total, and questions have been asked about whether progression has been too slow.
+However, it's also important to consider the pressure being placed on refs like Allison, who are viewed as representing a broader marginalised community, whether they like it or not.

 Today, referees face more scrutiny from fans than ever before, and several concerning reports show that this often leads to horrific verbal and even physical abuse against officials.
 This is both in-person and online, with Founder of United Against Online Abuse Mohammed Ben Sulayem stating “the scale of abuse is continuing to grow against football officials.”